-The Women’s Foundation of Arkansas established the Woman Business Leader of the Year award recognize a woman in Arkansas who has shaped the success of her organization/business and demonstrated leadership, professional achievement and contributed not only to her workplace, but also her community.
-The award is presented at the Power of the Purse Luncheon in Northwest Arkansas.
+The Women’s Foundation of Arkansas established the Woman of the Year in Business award to recognize a woman in Arkansas who has shaped the success of her organization/business and demonstrated leadership, professional achievement and contributed not only to her workplace, but also her community.
+The award is presented at the Power of the Purse Luncheon.
 This award is designed to honor and preserve the names and exemplary accomplishments of women business leaders in Arkansas.
 Nominees are welcomed from across the state.

 2018 Woman Business Leader of the Year